 There are almost 200 drivers aged 100 or older in the UK.

-More than one million drivers are aged over 80, while four million are aged over 70.
+More than one million drivers are aged over 80, while four million are aged over 70, figures from driving licence data published by the DVLA in December 2013 show.

-Of the drivers aged over 65, more than 300,000 have points on their licence.
+Of the drivers aged over 65, more than 300,000, which equates to five per cent, have points on their licence.

-IAM chief executive Simon Best said as the older population grows, “the overarching policy should be to keep people independent and driving safer for as long as possible”.
+IAM chief executive Simon Best said as the older population grows the main policy should be to “keep people independent and driving safer for as long as possible”.